toddllm/klaviyo-reporting-poc/START-HERE.md

    - PR 24: Google Sheets Exporter (Optional Upsell)
    - PR 25: Demo Orchestrator v2
    - PR 26: Client Demo Docs & Slide Deck
+6. Implement the Critical Fix PRs (28-31) as defined in [FIX_REPORTING_VIEW_AND_DEPLOY_PR_PLAN.md](docs/FIX_REPORTING_VIEW_AND_DEPLOY_PR_PLAN.md):
+   - PR 28: BigQuery View and Deploy Script Fix
+   - PR 29: ETL Runner Import and Empty Extract Fix
+   - PR 30: Environment Configuration Examples and Documentation
+   - PR 31: Remove Flow Table from Smoke Test (Optional)
-6. For future development, continue to follow the detailed Git workflow guidelines in [docs/git_workflow.md](docs/git_workflow.md)
+7. For future development, continue to follow the detailed Git workflow guidelines in [docs/git_workflow.md](docs/git_workflow.md)
-7. Any new features or enhancements should be discussed with the team before creating new branches or PRs
+8. Any new features or enhancements should be discussed with the team before creating new branches or PRs

 ## Project Overview

-The project implementation is divided into four phases:
+The project implementation is divided into five phases:

 ### Phase 1: Core Implementation (Completed)